 "West" is the theme of the day, with your first stop at the Sid Richardson Collection of Western Art, then the National Cowgirl Hall of Fame.
-Fort Worth's Kimball Art Museum offers a spectacular collection, and a great lunch at its Buffet.
-Make time to include the new Modern Art Museum; the Amon Carter Museum is next, then it's Fort Worth's turn to show off its greenery with a stop at the Botanical Gardens.
-Dinner is in Sundance Square, with a show following at Caravan of Dreams, Casa Mañana, the Bass Performance Hall or Casa on the Square.
+Fort Worth's Kimbell Art Museum offers a spectacular collection, and a great lunch at its Buffet.
+Make time to include the new Modern Art Museum; the Amon Carter Museum is next, then it's Fort Worth's turn to show off its greenery with a stop at the Botanic Gardens.
+Dinner is in Sundance Square, with a show following at Casa Mañana or the Bass Performance Hall.

 Your morning starts with a tour of the Grapevine wineries complete with wine tastings and vineyard tours.
 Grapevine has a barrelful of wineries so you don't have to pick just one.
 Stop by Grapevine's Glockenspiel Clock Tower and watch two 9-foot tall Glockenspiel characters, known as the Would-Be Train Robbers, emerge from the Tower every two hours beginning at 10 a.m. to 8 p.m.
 There's always good food to be found in Grapevine at local favorites like Esparza's, Winewood Grill or Willhoite's.
 Then catch a performance at the Grapevine Opry.